May First Heat on Turf and Patios Across Westchester and Greenwich

 Turf height and the story your stripes tell

 Cool season lawns around Westchester County New York and Fairfield County Connecticut reward consistent height more than aggressive low cuts that look tidy for one day.
 If heat arrives while soil is still soft from spring rain, wheels can rut paths you will see all summer.
-Ask your lawn mowing rhythm to match growth instead of a fixed notch from last August.
-If thin spots sit along pavement where salt history lingers, pair honest expectations with overseeding and soil builder conversations instead of chasing color alone.
-For chemistry timing, lawn fertilization and weed control visits need air temperature and soil moisture context, not only calendar stickers.
+Ask your mowing rhythm to match growth instead of a fixed notch from last August.

 Irrigation startups and the overspray you stopped noticing

-The first week you run irrigation startups often reveals heads tilted by plows, shrub growth blocking arcs, and zones that now spray across new patios you added last fall.
-May is still early enough to adjust without baking turf while you wait.
 If you want ongoing oversight instead of DIY guesswork, read irrigation management alongside when to turn on sprinklers for local timing context.
 When roof water still competes with spray near foundations, keep gutter cleaning in the same mental bucket as heads and nozzles.
+First heat plus overspray is how brown wedges along pavement appear while the center lawn looks fine.

-Patios walks and the joints that heat cycles finish opening
+Patios, walks, and the joints that heat cycles finish opening

-Warm days expand paver edges and can loosen grit that winter cold already stressed.
-Walk walkways with a slow eye for trip lips where the walk meets the drive, especially if snow piles sat there for months.
 If low walls are in play, connect what you see with retaining walls and yard drainage so repairs aim water away from guests instead of toward the step everyone uses with a plate in one hand.
 Material context still lives in patio and walkway materials for local winters.
-When you need structural resets rather than cosmetic sweeps, concrete services and retaining walls pages describe how Bellantoni crews scope work.
+Photograph joints in morning light before you sweep sand and lose the story.

 Pests at dusk when May evenings finally stretch